YongliHe23/SequenceExamples-GE/pge2/README.md

 * One or more segments does not contain at least one gradient waveform, as required by the gradient heating check.
  Redesign your scan.

-For debugging, it can be helpful to disable the gradient heating check by setting the CV **disableGradientCheck** to 1.
+For debugging, it can be helpful to disable the gradient heating check by setting the CV **disableGradientCheck** to 1 (via the User CVs menu on the scanner console).

 ### The scanner reports that the gradient heating exceeds the system limit